Vacheprime/ConnectedSmarties/README.md

 - Setup ParetoAnywhere properly so that it works and we can still send emails

-- Add Customer report: List of receipts per day or by time period

 - Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

 - Fix fan control for fan 2 turning on fan for fan 1.

 - Fix fan status not being properly updated (Danat, )

+- Add Customer report: List of receipts per day or by time period (Danat, COMPLETED)

 - Fix the exports for the reports and for the receipts (Ishi, COMPLETED)